weddingjuma/rafipayment_frontend/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

-# run unit tests
-npm run unit

-# run e2e tests
-npm run e2e

-# run all tests
+# run all tests using jest
 npm test

 # run cordova build for ios